max-fuchs/tf_screen/README.md

 # HOW TO USE

-Enter the user inputs described as comments in teh script and then run the script.
+Enter the user inputs described as comments in the script and then run the script.
 Results will be automatically saved to the current working directory.